 There is one “Local” MUX allocated to Waltham (on CH26 to the 3rd March and on CH41 after that) which is mainly used for a local Nottingham TV station.

-* The A group aerials will not pick up the "temporary" MUX8, if you particularly want to receive that MUX we still recommend the DM log or Yagi 10K for strong signal areas and the Log36 or Yagi18K for medium signal areas, but for weak areas we’d recommend the DY14WB, though you will lose gain on the 6 main MUXES compared to an A group aerial.
-Alternatively, diplex a Yagi 18E with your existing A group aerial (using a CH38 diplexer) to get high gain across the whole band.
+* The A group aerials will not pick up the "temporary" MUX7, if you particularly want to receive that MUX we still recommend the Yagi 10K for strong signal areas and the Log36 or Yagi18K for medium signal areas, but for weak areas we’d recommend you diplex a Yagi 18E with an A group aerial (using a CH38 diplexer) to get high gain across the whole band.

 See this article about diplexing an A and E group aerial to get MUX 8.